primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 Its React implementation for example; must optimize for visual and logical parity with its corresponding Figma library.

-This is crucial for delivering on the primary customer use-case, which is facilitating an efficient hand-off between Brand Designers and Marketing Engineers.
+This is crucial for delivering on the primary customer use-case, which is facilitating an efficient hand-off process between Brand Designers and Marketing Engineers.

-Ideally, the React library should operate as a the functional render-layer of pre-determined design data, rather than make opinionated decisions of its own.
+Ideally, the React library should operate as the functional render-layer for pre-determined design data, rather than make opinionated decisions of its own.
+This is to avoid making high-level data decisions too downstream inside an abstraction, which makes synchronization attempts across other mediums more challenging.

 ### Origin of truth